The Ideal Vacation

 So what is your ideal vacation?
 Do you seek solitude or people?
 Do you choose vacations that are similar to your everyday life or ones that test your boundaries?
 And most importantly, do you plan your vacations with your conditions in mind?
 Are you willing to endure extra pain following your trip?
 By the way, if you are planning a vacation to Disneyland, be sure to purchase a copy of my guide and use your adventure energy for rides not wondering what you can do or where you need to go.

-The Disabled Diva’s blog and websites contain affiliate links in which I receive compensation from.
+The Disabled Diva’s blog and websites contain affiliate links in which I receive compensation.